Client Login

 1. It’s old.

-2. Florence Nightingale shaped the profession and healthcare.
+2. Florence Nightingale shaped nursing and healthcare.

 3. Bellevue Hospital School of Nursing was the first nursing school.

-4. Nurses walk a 5k every shift.
+4. Nurses walk more than a 5k every shift.

 While the general population averages 2.5 miles of walking daily, nurses double that in one shift.
 On average, nurses walk four to five miles every 12-hour shift they work.
-That’s a lot of walking.
-This interesting fact about nursing proves why nurses need a comfortable pair of shoes!

 This percentage is a direct reflection of the industry as a whole.
 Healthcare systems require a great number of nurses to operate smoothly.